 We spoke a little more, made an appointment for our next meeting, and they left.
 Linda and I went down to the corner store and bought another 12 pack of beer.
 Which we mixed with her Seroquel.
 Which made us sleep for days.

 A few nights later, we had our first offical meeting.
 Linda and I drove over to the Emiger family’s house.
 They were a nice old couple that welcomed me with open arms.
 Don Emiger was like a father figure to me for a short time.
 His wife served us lemonade and cardboard crackers.
 When the Elder’s arrived, we read a little and I asked a lot of questions.

 “No,” Elder Utah answered, “That is the FLDS, and they are not a part of our church.
 We stepped away from that a long time ago.”

 Oh.
-Kind of like how blacks were finally granted entrance into the church in the 70’s.
+Kind of like how African Americans were only granted entrance into the church in the 70’s.
 Picking and choosing which parts of the book to follow, and which parts not to.
 Sounded like typical religion to me.

 “What about all of my past … deviant actions?”
 I was truly curious.
 I didn’t know how much God would like my no-no’s.

 “If you choose to be baptized, all will be forgiven.”